MITLibraries/thing/README.md

 `LOG_LEVEL` - we set sane defaults in development or production, but you can override easily with this ENV if you need to get more details.

-`PREFERRED_DOMAIN` - set this to the domain you would like to to use.
+`PREFERRED_DOMAIN` - set this to the domain you would like to use.
 Any other requests that come to the app will redirect to the root of this domain.
 This is useful to prevent access to herokuapp.com domains as well as any legacy domains you'd like to handle.